-ZCLA STATEMENT OF SOLIDARITY
+ZCLA STATEMENTS OF SOLIDARITY

 Whereas, the United States of America has, from its inception, implicitly and explicitly promoted a white-supremacist system, as evidenced in the genocide of Indigenous peoples and the institution of slavery, and